CompARE-Composite/CompAREdesign/README.md

 # Description

-The CompARE package contains five key functions:
+The CompARE package contains the following functions:

 - *prob_cbe* to compute the probability of a composite binary endpoint;
 - *lower_corr* to compute the lower bound of Pearson's correlation;